Hello, dear readers!

 So far my crowdlending strategy has gone well, it’s been over 2 years since I first started investing in P2P loans.

 Enough of words, let’s talk in numbers!

 Company interests received:

-Company investing portfolio has been running on full throttle for the whole summer and you can see it in the numbers.
+Company investing portfolio has been running on full throttle for the whole time and you can see it in the numbers.